 Personally, I think you’ll want a car to get around so if you choose not to drive, you may want to consider renting a car.

 While Montauk is a big tourist destination, I think it can be helpful to go in with a list of things to do.
-There is no shortage of Montauk things to do in summer and so many Montauk attractions.
+There is no shortage of Montauk things to do in summer and winter and so many Montauk attractions.